 How to accommodate different learning styles in the classroom

 To create the most variety for your children, you can employ a mixture of multimodal and individual learning style strategies.
 This covers all the bases for accommodating different learning styles in the classroom.
 Plus, understanding how to work with each style can help you create more impactful multimodal activities.
-Use a tool like brightwheel’s lesson plan feature to help you plan a well-rounded curriculum that will suit the whole class.
+Use a tool like brightwheel’s lesson plan feature to help you plan a well-rounded curriculum that suits the whole class.

 Visual learning